 CII can assist persons who seek personal legal representation in many ways, first by discussing options, pro's and con's.
-Sometimes it might become clear that a person needs help from private lawyers or other experts.
+Sometimes it might become clear immediately whether a person needs help from private lawyers or other experts.
 The CII helps intelligence officers get the assistance they need, no matter who gives it.
-Once a person concludes that he or she would benefit from the assistance of a personal attorney, CII seeks to provide access to experienced lawyers who can help

 Individuals in CII’s legal networks have: